Best CrossFit Products by Bear Grips

 Each gym believes in learning new techniques, movements, and attitudes.
 Virtually, every gym in the world will allow you to come in and try a class or two for free so as to get the experience and structure.

 This is basically for people who have never attempted a class before.
-Here, you get a quick overview after which you go through basic bodyweight movements and then discuss if interested about joining.
+Here, you get a quick overview of which you go through basic bodyweight movements and then discuss if interested in joining.
 These classes are normally free.

 The strength work consists of pure strength movements such as deadlifts or squats.
 In the event it is not a strength day, you may work on a skill such as muscle ups or one-legged squats and try to improve it.
 For the workout of the day, you will be expected to do a certain number of reps of different exercises as fast as you can within time limits.